stfc/cloud-docker-images/cloud-chatops/INSTALL.md

 You can run the code from [dev.py](src/dev.py).<br>
-It's always recommended to create a [virtual environment](https://docs.python.org/3/library/venv.html) for the application to run before installing dependencies.
+It's always recommended to create a [virtual environment](https://docs.python.org/3/library/venv.html) for the app to run before installing dependencies.

 ```shell